yhagio/tutorialedge.net/content/pricing.md

 ---

-## The Contributor 💪 - $1/month

-My content has helped you out in some way and you want to show a little love to a fellow developer!

----

 ## The Supporter 🚀 - $7/month

 You enjoy my work and want to support it.
 You want to see more high-quality programming tutorials and series and help improve the programming community 💪